Skip to content

 npm start

-The AI assistant is accessible at http://localhost:3000/support/ai-assistant and requires a Mistral AI API key.
+The AI assistant lives at http://localhost:3000/support/ai-assistant and needs a Mistral AI API key.

 Obtaining a Mistral API key